rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/Learning Path 2 Errata.md

-# AZ-500T00 Learning Path 2 Labs Errata (2020 revision)
+# AZ-500T00 Learning Path 2 Labs Errata

 When starting each lab choose Yes when prompted to be visible in networks<br>